ezeamin/object-object/posts/mario-runs-after-princess-again.md

 As the sun set on another eventful day in the Mushroom Kingdom, Mario couldn't help but wonder when the next adventure would call.
 He knew that peace in the kingdom was a fleeting dream, but he was ready to face whatever came his way.

 And so, Mario's journey continues, for in a world filled with love, bravery, and friendship, the hero in the red cap will forever run after the princess he holds dear.

+Visit [this](https://www.mariowiki.com/Mario) website to learn more about Mario and his adventures.

 ![Mario and Princess Peach](https://img.asmedia.epimg.net/resizer/f8eJbAu4Dsssp8g8oqv1k4doMzk=/1472x828/cloudfront-eu-central-1.images.arcpublishing.com/diarioas/OK436Y2M6VH7HOZWEJCZU3J2VI.png)